-The control requires an external transformer.
-A tekmar Transformer 009 (or 009K which includes a 4"x 4" electrical box) can supply up to 40 VA, and includes an in-line fuse to protect the transformer and control.
+The control requires an external transformer with 20 VA capacity or greater.
+A tekmar Transformer 009 (or 009K which includes a 4" x 4" electrical box) can supply up to 40 VA, and includes an in-line fuse to protect the transformer and control.